 |Domestic Box Office: $23,245,840||Overseas Box Office: $3,371,000|

 One True Thing was in development at Fox 2000 in 1997 with Meryl Streep, Renée Zellweger and director Carl Franklin attached, but Fox 2000 passed on the project in July.
-Just days later it landed at Universal, which financed One True Thing for $31 million.
+Just days later it landed at Universal, which financed.
+The budget for One True Thing was $31 million.
 Universal dated this tearjerker for September 18, 1998 and the movie was not expected to push the studio out of their major slump, which had not landed a major hit since The Lost World: Jurassic Park in May ’97.